Olubu-dev/MSc-_Project-Documentation/README.md

 1. Data Cleaning
 2. Data Analysis
 3. For Visualization
+4. Overleaf

 -Github for portfolio building

 ### Data Cleaning and Preparation
 - In the initial phase of the data cleaning and preparation, we performed the following steps;
-- 1. Data loading and Inspection
+  1. Data loading and Inspection
   2. Handling of Missing variables
   3. Feature Engineering
   4. Label Encoding